 Unilateral A & B Employees may use up to 5 of their 10 days after they have been with the County for six months.
 Unilateral C employees may use 7.5 of their 15 days after they have been with the County for six months.
 Any time used between six (6) months and one year, will result in a reduction of the days available after one year.
-(Example: a Unilateral A employee uses 2 days after six months but prior to his one year anniversary date, that person would have 8 days to use after completing one year of service.
+(Example: a Unilateral B employee uses 2 days after six months but prior to his one year anniversary date, that person would have 8 days to use after completing one year of service.
 10-2=8.)

-- (c) Vacation schedules for those non unilateral employees eovered by a bargaining agreement that has limited bargaining rights as of January 1, 2012 are contained in the HR Policies and Procedures manual. - (d) Credit for years of service may be awarded to an employee based on years of prior related experience plus years of service with the County.
+- (c) Vacation schedules for non-unilateral employees are contained in the HR Policies and Procedures manual. - (d) Credit for years of service may be awarded to an employee based on years of prior related experience plus years of service with the County.
 Prior related experience shall be determined by the Human Resources Director and the Corporation Counsel, and will only be awarded for service in jobs that are substantially related to the work performed for the County.
 This service credit shall be awarded at the time of initial employment, or at the time promoted into a new employee group. - (e) An employee shall take earned vacation time within the twelve month period immediately following eligibility.
 Earned vacation time not taken within the designated twelve month period shall be forfeited, unless the Department Head and Human Resources Director specifically approves the carryover of an employee's vacation, in writing, due to an inability of the employee to utilize the time requested to be carried over because of work requirements or other legitimate reasons; or paid out according to HR Policy and Procedures.
 Vacation deferral or carry over of one (1) hour or more shall be requested by the employee in writing prior to his or her anniversary date, or within ten weeks of his or her anniversary date, and shall state with specificity the reason for the request.
-Failure to make a timely request shall result in the vacation being forfeited.

-(f) The amount of vacation days deferred shall not exceed the number of vacation days that the employee earns on that anniversary date.
+Failure to make a timely request shall result in the vacation being forfeited. - (f) The amount of vacation days deferred shall not exceed the number of vacation days that the employee earns on that anniversary date.
 Vacation may be granted in advance only upon the approval of the Department Head and the Human Resources Director.